CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 ![joining table]
 Select the name of the table (2010Languages..) and then the field GISJOIN in both of the other menus. `Apply.`
 ![joining table continued]
--Then open the attribute table of the shape file and check to make sure that all of the new columns are there.
+- Then open the attribute table of the shape file and check to make sure that all of the new columns are there.

 #### Troubleshooting
 Data type consistency - e.g. a column of numbers with one missing field -  is the most common problem bedeviling `joins` to a new table of data.
 Check your data twice before trying to join.
 QGIS also has some particularities importing quantitative data; if glitches arise, chances are it's not you, it's the program (so answers can be found online!)